NREL/OpenOA/paper/paper.md

 OpenOA was originally scoped to calculate the operational annual energy production (AEP) of case study wind power plants, providing a baseline to which EYA bias can be measured.
 OpenOA has since expanded its scope to support additional types of analyses including turbine performance and electrical losses and to support data from wind plants outside the initial set of test projects.
 Released publicly in September 2018, the OpenOA repository contains numerous examples demonstrated in Jupyter notebooks along with publicly available data which can be used to run the built in unit and integration tests.
-The software has also been used in study on the impact of analyst choice in the outcome of OAs. [@craig2018]
+The software has also been used in study on the impact of analyst choice in the outcome of OAs [@craig2018].

 # Importance of Operational Analysis
 Operational analysis uses collected data from wind farms to perform assessments ranging from the diagnosis of